Module traceon.field

 point: (3,) array of float64

-Position at which to compute the field.
+Position in local coordinate system in local coordinate system at which to compute the field.

 Returns